jinostrozam/k8s-jmatos/k8s-cluster-manual/kubeadm-cluster-manual.md

 ```
 ## On Kworker
 ##### Join the cluster
-Use the output from __kubeadm token create__ command in previous step from the master server and run here.
+Use the output from __kubeadm token create__ command in previous step from the master server and run here with sudo.

 ## Verifying the cluster
 ##### Get Nodes status
 ```
 kubectl get nodes
+kubectl get nodes -o wide
 ```
 ##### Get component status
 ```
 kubectl get cs
+kubectl cluster-info
+kubectl version --short
 ```

 Have Fun!!